Indians are embracing long-distance marriage!

 Long-distance marriage in the land of arranged marriages?

-There are plenty of reasons why Indians seem to get into a long-distance marriage irrespective of whether they went through a love marriage or arranged marriage.
+There are plenty of reasons why Indians seem to get into a long-distance marriage irrespective of whether they went through a love marriage or an arranged marriage.

 1. Economic Reasons: One of the largest contributors to the trend of arranged long-distance marriages is the economic condition of the woman’s family.
 They end up marrying a blue collar worker who earns a living in the middle-east or in a different corner of India.

-We find that women who are married to men working as laborers in the middle-east lead a lonely life in India as their husbands don’t make enough money to allow them to bring their family to the country where they work.
+We find that women who are married to men working as labourers in the middle-east lead a lonely life in India as their husbands don’t make enough money to allow them to bring their family to the country where they work.